DingDingFan/allergen-database-who/readme.md

   ```

-  After that you can detect poteintial allgen using your protomes with an aliger ,such as BLAST and so on .
+  After that you can detect potential allergen using your protomes with an aliger ,such as BLAST and so on .

   Good Luck!